VardaPanchal005/kubernetes/README.md

 Use POST and GET requests from your Node.js application to insert and retrieve data from MongoDB.
 Verify the changes reflect in MongoDB Express or via the MongoDB CLI.

 ---

+## Note
+1. If you are using Windows then minikube ip will not work so you have to use port forwarding.
+2. Credentials inside mongo-secret file should be base64 encoded.

 ## Conclusion
 You have successfully deployed a Node.js web application connected to a MongoDB database on a Kubernetes cluster using Minikube.
 You can now expand upon this setup by adding additional features, monitoring, and scaling capabilities.